 When you’re blogging, it’s perfectly fine to spruce up the content will multiple relevant keywords.
 Just make sure the keywords are integrated into the content naturally.
 If it doesn’t roll off the tip of the reader’s tongue naturally, don’t try to force a keyword.

-On-page search engine optimization (SEO) is a very effective form of inbound marketing that can attract quality leads, but you must make sure you stick with one keyword per page.
+On-page search engine optimization (SEO) is an effective form of inbound marketing that can attract quality leads, but SEO best practices mean you may want to stick with one keyword per page.
 If you don’t, you’ll end up confusing Google and other search engines.
 To optimize a page, you need to incorporate the same keyword into all of the following:

 - Body copy (remember, body copy can have more than one keyword, but its primary keyword should be the same word you are optimizing the page for)